Calamity: A Torrent and a Trickle

 Solo exhibition and residency at the Canadian Centre for Climate Change and Adaptation at University of Prince Edward Island, January 8 - March 4 2024

-The installation The Observation Lab is composed of drawing cut-outs that developed over two months to depict a research laboratory.
-This work-in-progress responded to the research, conversations, and experiences Theriault has encountered during her time as a Climate Artist-in-Residence.
-Within the artwork, viewers may notice references to various objects, furnishings, and findings from the Canadian Centre for Climate
+The wall installation The Observation Lab was composed of drawing cut-outs that developed over two months to depict a research laboratory.
+This work-in-progress responded to the research, conversations, and experiences I encountered during my time as a Climate Artist-in-Residence.
+Within the artwork, viewers may notice references to various objects, furnishings, and findings from the Canadian Centre for Climate Change and Adaptation, along with natural elements observed through the building's windows.
+The building itself serves as a canvas.

 Supported by Creative PEI and the PEI Culture Action Plan through Innovation PEI.

-Lisa Theriault 2024©
+Lisa Theriault 2025©